Vonage/vonage-python-sdk/README.md

 #### Creating an instance of the class

-To create an instance of the Verify class, Just follow the next steps:
+To create an instance of the Verify class, Just follow the below mentioned steps:
 ​

 - **Import the class from module** (3 different ways)